Table of Contents

 This generator overall is worth it if you are an avid traveler in your RV.

-Some limitations it has is the lack of a low oil indicator, so you’ll have to take extra caution to avoid damage to the engine and you will not be able to power any sensitive electronics like cell phones or computers.
+Its limitation is the lack of a low oil indicator, so you’ll have to take extra caution to avoid damage to the engine; you cannot power sensitive electronics like cell phones or computers.

-The Firman P03601 is a portable generator that is ideal for job sites and RV camping.
+The Firman P03601 is a portable generator ideal for job sites and RV camping.

-It will help power your electrical tools and if you need to use it in the event of an emergency for a power blackout, it will power some appliances like a refrigerator.
+It will help power your electrical tools, and if you need to use it in an emergency or a power blackout, it will power some appliances like a refrigerator.

 This generator peaks at 4,550 watts and runs at 3.650 watts.
-It comes with a Firman Volt Lock which is an automatic voltage regulator that makes sure the power output is always consistent.
+It comes with a Firman Volt Lock, an automatic voltage regulator that ensures the power output is always consistent.

 The gas tank holds 5 gallons of gas and has a run time of up to 14 hours with a 50% capacity.

-It comes with a 4-In-1 Data Minder which measures your current volts, hertz, hours, and a low oil indicator so you can always check your levels.
+It comes with a 4-In-1 Data Minder that continuously measures your current volts, hertz, hours, and a low oil indicator to check your levels.

-It also has a remote start button for convenience.
+It also has an electric start button for convenience.

-The sound levels are muffled by the Whisper Series muffler that runs at a 68 dBA which is quieter than a vacuum, but it may be worth it to check any campgrounds you visit to see if this meets their noise ordinance.
+The sound levels are silenced by the Whisper Series muffler that runs at 68 dBA, which is quieter than a vacuum, but it may be worth checking any campgrounds you visit to see if this meets their noise ordinance.

-The Sportsman GEN4000DF is perfect for those that want a generator that will be there for them in the event of an emergency blackout and those that want the flexibility to use multiple methods to power the generator.
+The Sportsman GEN4000DF is perfect for those who want a generator that will be there for them in an emergency blackout and those who want the flexibility to use multiple methods to power the generator.

 It can even be used for some outdoor activities too.
-This generator can be run on either gas (tank is 3.6 gallons) and propane.
+This generator can be run on either gas (tank is 3.6 gallons) or propane.

 It has a run time of up to 10 hours with 50% capacity.
-It has a 212cc OHV engine that is EPA approved and has a peak of 4,000 watts with a running wattage of 3,500 watts.
+It has a 212cc OHV engine that is EPA approved and has a peak of 4000 watts with a rated power output of 3500.

-It weighs 90lbs which is much lighter than the others on the market.
+It weighs 90 lbs, much lighter than the others on the market.

-The startup is done by recoil which is common among most generators.
-The sound levels are less than 69 dBA so it’s about average for sound with other models.
+The startup is done by recoil start, which is common among most generators.
+The sound levels are less than 69 dBA, so it’s about average for sound with other models.

-It comes with 6 outlets altogether.
+It comes with six outlets altogether.
 These are four 120V outlets, one 120V RV outlet, and one 12V DC outlet.
-This generator does have some safety features as well as a low oil indicator that will automatically shut off to protect the engine and a circuit breaker that will protect appliances in the event of an overload.
+In addition, this generator has some safety features, including a low oil indicator that will automatically shut off to protect the engine and a circuit breaker that will protect appliances in the event of an overload.